StefanSchroeder/TheCodingTrain/README.md

 Compile v from source as documented here: https://github.com/vlang/v

-Works like a charm.
+Need to set

+	export VFLAGS='-cc gcc'

 NB: Not all the challenges are implemented.
-In some cases I am referring to other solutions.
+In some cases I am referring to external solutions.

 ## List of Challenges